 As a new year dawns, Americans face a host of new economic challenges.
 Here are nine great moves you can make during a difficult time to save for a college education in 2009.

-1. Take advantage of low stock values With the market at depressed levels, now could be a great time to cash out from a taxable investment account and move the money into a 529 plan or Coverdell education savings account.
+With the market at depressed levels, now could be a great time to cash out from a taxable investment account and move the money into a 529 plan or Coverdell education savings account.
 In these accounts, future earnings and growth are tax-deferred and distributions are tax-free when used for qualifying college expenses.

 If the sale of your existing investments results in a net capital loss, you may be able to offset as much as $3,000 of ordinary income on your tax return.
 If you’ve already established a 529 account or ESA and determine that it is worth less than your contributions, talk to your tax professional about the possibility of liquidating the account and claiming the loss as a miscellaneous itemized deduction on your Form 1040.